 Fry both sides.
 Set aside.

 Now we can make the fish roast.
-Heat 1 tbsp oil in a large pan (preferably a claypot).
+Heat 1 tablespoon oil in a large pan (preferably a claypot).
 Add mustard seeds, fenugreek seeds and cumin seeds.
 Allow to pop.
 Fry onions until browned.
 Add curry leaves and green chilies (if using).
 Mix well.
 Fry for few seconds.

 Add tomatoes, and fry until they become mushy.
 Strain tamarind and add the pulp to the curry.
 Discard the hard bits.
 Mix well.
 Add enough water.
 Mix well.
 Add fish pieces.
 Give it a very gentle stir.
 Cover with a lid.
 Simmer for 2-3 minutes.
 Add vinegar.
 Simmer for a minute or two.
 Add coconut milk.
 Heat through.
 Remove from flame.

-- 500g fish, cut into small pieces
+- 500 g fish cut into small pieces

-- ½ tsp ground turmeric
+- ½ teaspoon ground turmeric

-- 1 tsp red chili powder
+- 1 teaspoon red chili powder

 - Salt to taste

-- 2 tbsp oil
+- 2 tablespoon oil

-- 1 small lemon sized tamarind, soaked in ¼ cup water
+- 1 small lemon sized tamarind soaked in ¼ cup water

-- 1 tsp mustard seeds
+- 1 teaspoon mustard seeds

-- ¼ tsp fenugreek seeds
+- ¼ teaspoon fenugreek seeds

-- ¼ tsp cumin seeds
+- ¼ teaspoon cumin seeds

-- 1 large red onion, chopped
+- 1 large red onion chopped

-- 2 green chilies, cut in halves (optional)
+- 2 green chilies cut in halves (optional)

-- 5-6 garlic cloves, crushed
+- 5-6 garlic cloves crushed

-- 2 cm fresh ginger, crushed
+- 2 cm fresh ginger crushed

-- ½ tsp ground turmeric
+- ½ teaspoon ground turmeric

-- 1 tsp ground coriander
+- 1 teaspoon ground coriander

-- ½ tsp ground black pepper
+- ½ teaspoon ground black pepper

 - A pinch of asafoetida

-- 2 medium tomatoes sliced, or ¾ cup canned diced tomatoes
+- 2 medium tomatoes sliced or ¾ cup (187.5 ml) canned diced tomatoes

-- 1 tbsp white vinegar
+- 1 tablespoon white vinegar

 - ½ cup coconut milk